novoda/dashboards/README.md

 [kiosk](https://github.com/novoda/dashboards/tree/master/kiosk)

-    A chrome app kiosk for use with `chromebit` or other chromeos devices to display the Dasboard Viewer site.
+    A chrome app kiosk for use with `chromebit` or other chromeos devices to display the Dashboard Viewer site.

 [master-tick](https://github.com/novoda/dashboards/tree/master/master-tick)